Chart Color Schemes

 Shalvey is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Shalvey, as per the latest Census evaluation, 91.6% of dwellings were houses, with the remaining 8.4% comprising semi-detached homes, apartments, and other dwelling types.
-This differs from Sydney metropolitan areas where 55.9% of dwellings are houses and 44.1% are other dwelling types.
-Shalvey's home ownership rate was 18.2%, with mortgaged dwellings at 28.2% and rented dwellings at 53.6%.
-The median monthly mortgage repayment in the area was $1,950, below Sydney metro's average of $2,427.
-The median weekly rent figure for Shalvey was $300, compared to Sydney metro's $470.
-Nationally, Shalvey's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+In Shalvey, as per the latest Census evaluation, 91.6% of dwellings were houses, with the remaining 8.4% being semi-detached, apartments, or other types.
+This is in contrast to Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Shalvey stood at 18.2%, with mortgaged dwellings at 28.2% and rented ones at 53.6%.
+The median monthly mortgage repayment was $1,950, lower than Sydney metro's average of $2,427.
+The median weekly rent in Shalvey was $300, compared to Sydney metro's $470.
+Nationally, Shalvey's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing